 String Interpolation

-string interpolation (expression Interpolation) is the process of evaluating a string literal containing one or more expressions.
+String interpolation (expression Interpolation) is the process of evaluating a string literal containing one or more expressions.
 It evaluates the expression and coerces the result into a string.
 The result is then is replaced in the original string.

 Example